Joe Maddon: 2015–2016

 In the National League Wild Card Game, the Cubs defeated the Pittsburgh Pirates by a score of 4–0 at PNC Park on a complete game shutout from Arrieta, advancing to the National League Division Series (NLDS) to face the St. Louis Cardinals.
 The win marked the Cubs' first postseason victory since Game 4 of the 2003 National League Championship Series (NLCS).
 After losing game 1 in St. Louis, the Cubs went on to win three straight, winning the NLDS at Wrigley Field.
 This was the Cubs' first ever postseason clinch at Wrigley Field.
-The Cubs played the Mets in the NLCS, but lost in four games.
+The Cubs played the Mets in the NLCS, but lost in a four game sweep.
 After the season, Maddon won the National League Manager of the Year Award.

 Maddon's young Cubs team entered the 2016 season as the bookmakers' favorite to win the World Series.
 They started the season on a tear, taking over first place in the NL Central on April 11, a lead they never relinquished.
 By May 10, the Cubs had a record of 25–6 (0.806 win percentage) with a commanding 8.5 game lead in their division.
 The team would go on to post a 103–58 regular season record, their first 100-win season in over 80 years, and led their division by as many as 19 games.
 They entered the postseason as heavy favorites, and dispatched the Giants in four games with an amazing four-run 9th inning comeback in the clincher at AT&T Park.
 On October 22, 2016, the Cubs beat the Los Angeles Dodgers in Game 6 of the NLCS, earning their first pennant since 1945, also allowing Maddon to join the small list of managers who won pennants in both leagues.
 Their streak of not winning a pennant was the longest in MLB history, lasting 71 years.
 They beat the Cleveland Indians in Game 7 of the World Series, for their first World Series title in 108 years.